 - Dental Injuries.
 Crashes can hurt jaws and teeth, which are both painful injuries and will take time to heal.
 These injuries can impede communication and eating.

 - Broken Bones.
-The impact of a pedestrian crash could shatter bones and cause severe nerve damage.
+The impact of a walker collision could shatter bones and cause severe nerve damage.
 Severe fractures often require surgery and recovery can last a long time.

 - Lacerations, Cuts, and Bruises.
 An individual who isn’t in a car will probably only have their clothes to protect their skin, but in a crash this may not be enough to stop debris from causing cuts or the impact of the crash to stop major bruising.

 Other major injuries like internal organ damage and internal bleeding may present during an accident.
 These types of injuries may not be obvious right away.
-Other “invisible” injuries of a pedestrian crash include mental and emotional trauma which may not present for quite some time after the incident.
+Other “invisible” injuries of a pedestrian vs. motor vehicle accident include mental and emotional trauma which may not present for quite some time after the incident.
 “Invisible” injuries are just as dangerous as obvious ones and can seriously affect an individual’s future.

 Maryland is one of a handful of states that still operates under the contributory negligence system.
 This all-or-nothing system means that if someone bears any amount of fault for an accident, they cannot file a liability claim against the other at-fault party.
 Your Baltimore pedestrian accident attorney will need to prove that you did nothing wrong at the time of your accident.